alfredtorch/edward/README.md

 ## Research Project 1 : Water Cooled LEDs
 <img width="1120" alt="image" src="https://github.com/alfredtorch/edward/assets/38537119/308338e6-abe0-4e30-807d-cb491b769f31">

-Improve the maintenance cost and efficiency with water cooled LED.
-The study is focusing in efficient thermal management of the growlight.
-On one hand an optimal cooling will provide long term stable light caracteristics and raise lifespan.
-On the hand, the possible to heat the fish tank from local waste heat.
+Improve the maintenance cost and efficiency with water-cooled LEDs for grow lights.
+This study focuses on the efficient thermal management of the grow light.
+Optimal cooling will provide long-term stable light characteristics and increase lifespan.
+Additionally, the possible waste heat can be used to heat the fish tank.

-### Phase
+## Phases
-1. Design Possibilities (Heat Sink, LED Holder, ...)
+1. **Design Possibilities:** Explore various design possibilities such as heat sinks, LED holders, and more.
-2. Check Safety Concerns (electrocution, fire, light amount)
+2. **Check Safety Concerns:** Address safety concerns including risks of electrocution, fire hazards, and appropriate light levels.
-3. Regulate Water pump and light intensity (based on state machine and scheduling)
+3. **Regulate Water Pump and Light Intensity:** Control the water pump and adjust light intensity based on a state machine and scheduling.
-4. Measure (Light quality (Energy and Wavelengths, Consumption) over time
+4. **Measure Light Quality:** Assess light quality by measuring energy, wavelengths, and consumption over time.

 ## Development Project 1 : Move away from Home Assistant
 <img width="1406" alt="image" src="https://github.com/alfredtorch/edward/assets/38537119/004e3b65-0283-4ce5-85df-1a174a9744d0">

 The current prototype system is powered by Home Assistant with ESPHome running on a local Raspberry Pi.
-Which was great to fast prototype a proof of concept.
-However this result The main challenges faced by the current system are:
+This setup was great for quickly prototyping a proof of concept.
+However, the main challenges faced by the current system are:
-* not a standalone system (Raspberrypi + Station Controller)
+- It is not a standalone system (requires both Raspberry Pi and Station Controller).
-* no option for easy remote monitoring of the system (NAT, DNS, Public IP)
+- There is no option for easy remote monitoring of the system (NAT, DNS, Public IP).
-* missing control options (regular self-calibration, failsafe mode)
+- Missing control options (regular self-calibration, failsafe mode).

-Please visit the [Software Specification Sheet](SoftwareSpecificationSheetM2.md) if you would like to collaborate and to develop Edward.
+Please visit the [Software Specification Sheet](SoftwareSpecificationSheetM2.md) if you would like to collaborate and help to develop Edward.

 <p align="center>
   ><img width="457" alt="image" src="https://github.com/alfredtorch/edward/assets/38537119/16de9607-761a-44c0-bd4a-c8bdb59ee4df">